CHEVULAHAARVISH/UNR/README.md

    ```bash
    cd UNR
    ```
+3.open your idle editor example vs code and hit live server

-3. Open the `index.html` file in your web browser.
+4. Open the `index.html` file in your web browser.

-4. Connect your wallet by clicking the "Connect Wallet" button.
+5. Connect your wallet by clicking the "Connect Wallet" button.
 Grant the necessary permissions when prompted.

-5. Your nUSD token balance will be displayed in the "Balance" section.
+6. Your nUSD token balance will be displayed in the "Balance" section.

-6. To deposit Ether, enter the desired amount in Ether (ETH) in the "Deposit Ether" input field and click the "Deposit" button.
+7. To deposit Ether, enter the desired amount in Ether (ETH) in the "Deposit Ether" input field and click the "Deposit" button.

-7. To redeem nUSD tokens, enter the desired amount in nUSD tokens in the "Redeem nUSD" input field and click the "Redeem" button.
+8. To redeem nUSD tokens, enter the desired amount in nUSD tokens in the "Redeem nUSD" input field and click the "Redeem" button.

-8. The balance will be updated periodically to reflect any changes in your nUSD token balance.
+9. The balance will be updated periodically to reflect any changes in your nUSD token balance.

 **Note:** Make sure you have an active internet connection and the MetaMask extension (or a compatible Ethereum wallet) installed and configured correctly.